 At Waitrose & Partners we have a number of research and development projects underway with commercial partners to improve the wellbeing of animals in our supply chains.
-These include (but are not restricted to) research to improve:
+These include (but are not restricted to) research areas:

-- Indicators of emotional wellbeing in livestock - Farm Animal emotional wellbeing through Qualitative Behavioural Assessment (QBA) - Dedicated fish welfare working group within the Waitrose Fish Forum, seeking to enhance best practice in welfare for farmed fish across our aquaculture species.
-This covers both finfish and crustacean supply chains. - We are the only retailer in a EU collaborative project exploring alternative circular feed raw materials (including use for farmed finfish).
-An aspect of this work is ensuring nutritional and developmental health is not compromised with these alternative protein ingredients. - Dairy cow graze more project working with pasture management systems and grass seed varietal choices to maximise dairy pastures - Dairy herd health and welfare production benchmarking - Proactive dairy herd health management eg Bovine Viral Diarrhoea - Johne's disease eradication plans - Eliminate tail biting in pigs - Assess effect of increasing weaning in pigs - Assess effect of zinc oxide alternatives in pigs - Assess effect of high fibre diets in pigs - Pig lameness reduction plans - Relationships between farmers and vets on AMR usage (member of industry group Food Industry Initiative on Antimicrobials (FIIA)) - Genetic evaluation in cattle - Assessing temperament in lairage and handling facilities for deer - Breed development in poultry to support our transition to the Better Chicken Commitment - Alternative dietary protein, mitigating soy usage, and also as an environmental enrichment for laying hens. - Soy mitigation through the use of novel varieties of UK-grown peas, developed specifically for improved protein and amino acid content.
-Research includes laying hen performance measurement
+- Improving indicators and measurements of emotional wellbeing in livestock. - Dedicated animal welfare working group within the Waitrose Livestock Steering Group, promoting best practice and innovation related to animal welfare indicators and assessments. - Livestock health and welfare KPI reporting and benchmarking. - Dedicated fish welfare working group within the Waitrose Fish Forum (finfish & crustacean supply chains), seeking to enhance best practice in welfare for farmed fish across our aquaculture species. - We are the only retailer in a EU collaborative project exploring alternative circular feed raw materials (including use for farmed finfish).
+An aspect of this work is ensuring nutritional and developmental health is not compromised with these alternative protein ingredients. - Dairy cow 'graze more' project working with pasture management systems and grass seed varietal choices to maximise dairy pastures - Proactive dairy herd health management e.g., Bovine Viral Diarrhoea - Johne's disease eradication plans - Eliminate tail biting in pigs - Assess effect of increasing weaning in pigs - Assess effect of zinc oxide alternatives in pigs - Assess effect of high fibre diets in pigs - Pig lameness reduction plans - Relationships between farmers and vets on AMR usage (member of industry group Food Industry Initiative on Antimicrobials (FIIA)) - Genetic evaluation in cattle - Assessing temperament in lairage and handling facilities for deer - Breed development in poultry to support our transition to the Better Chicken Commitment - Alternative dietary protein, mitigating soy usage, and also as an environmental enrichment for laying hens. - Soy mitigation through the use of novel varieties of UK-grown peas, developed specifically for improved protein and amino acid content.
+Research includes laying hen performance measurement - Working in conjunction with sustainability consultants and dairy farms vets drawing together existing animal welfare and habitat metrics to improve efficiency and sustainability in conjunction with continuing improvements in animal welfare.